josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   </details>
 - <details>
   <summary>IsNativeAot</summary>
   Indicates whether the current runtime is NativeAOT.

+  **Note:** Starting with .NET 6.0, this property enables trimming by allowing the linker to remove unreachable code.
   </details>

 </details>